kelvinZoe/UM-line/README.md

 #NOTE
-Nodemon might not be installe on your pc. please install there are some local environmental files for this project that wouldnt be uploaded, please look through codes to install them namely, MongoAtlas api, cloudinary api.
+Nodemon might not be installed on your pc. please install there are some local environmental files for this project that wouldnt be uploaded, please look through codes to install them namely, MongoAtlas api, cloudinary api.